d-daniel/Linux-SysAdmin/Part5/Security in HPC.md

 ```sh
 auth	   required     pam_listfile.so  item=user  sense=deny  file=/etc/login/deny  onerr=succeed
 ```

+>The order is important because each module depends on the previous module on the stack.

 Understanding the config directives:
 - __auth required pam_listfile.so:__ name of module required while authenticating users
 - __item=user:__ check the username